RV Wind Generator While Driving: Good or Bad Idea

 Wind Turbine Blades

 It mainly depends on the size of the fan.
 However, it’s a good idea to use carbon fiber blades.
-These blades are lightweight, sturdy, and add to the efficiency of the generator.
-Because of lightweight, they quickly move at the slightest of breeze, just what you want.
+These blades are lightweight and sturdy and add to the generator’s efficiency.
+Because of its lightweight, they quickly move at the slightest breeze, just what you want.

 Another plus point is that it is much easier to dismount the blades when needed.
 While reinstalling the blades, ensure that they are correctly installed.
 Otherwise, it could lead to severe damage and injuries.